What is a commercial invoice (and how to raise one)

 In other words, every single time you ship a package from the EU to a country that is outside of the EU, you need to fill out a commercial invoice.

-Note: There are some exceptions to this as certain countries, such as Gibraltar and San Marino, are members of the EU but do not fall within EU customs territory.
+Note: There are some exceptions to this as certain countries, such as Gibraltar and San Marino, are members of the EU but do not fall within the EU customs territory.
 To see a complete list of the EU countries and certain territories wherein VAT and export rules either do or do not apply, visit the European Commission Taxation and Customs page.

 What’s the difference between a proforma invoice and a commercial invoice?